 The brain is a potent chemical factory, producing peptides that act as neurotransmitters and neuromodulators that bind to receptors on neurons and act to either excite or inhibit neuron firing.
-A few examples of natural peptides and related molecules are Dopamine, a pleasure/reward transmitter and pain supresser; Epinephrine, a stress or threat transmitter; Bradykinin, a pain transmitter; and Oxytocin, a regulator of approachavoidance behavior, promoting "tend and befriend" rather than "fight or flight".
+A few examples of natural peptides and related molecules are Dopamine, a pleasure/reward transmitter and pain supresser; Epinephrine, a stress or threat transmitter; Bradykinin, a pain transmitter; and Oxytocin, a regulator of approach-avoidance behavior, promoting "tend and befriend" rather than "fight or flight".
 Oxytocin is sometimes called the "trust" or "love" hormone because it plays a primary role in sexual and maternal bonding.

 Most people think of economic activity as quite cerebral, learned through lengthy education and shaped by culture.
-If the brain is the hardware, then the utilitarian calculus might be pictured as software, an operating system that is stored and run at various, possibly-relocatable hardware sites, and is modified, Linix-like, by experience and selection.
+If the brain is the hardware, then the utilitarian calculus might be pictured as software, an operating system that is stored and run at various, possibly relocatable hardware sites, and modified by experience and selection.
 In this view, monitoring the brain can tell you something about the burden the software places on the hardware, but relatively little about what the software is doing.
-However, the picture that is now emerging is that economic behavior, like the brain itself, has layers.
+However, the picture that is now emerging is that economic behavior, like the brain itself, has layers, and high-level cognitive activities may appropriate primitive reward pathways to control behavior.
 Working a spreadsheet to balance a retirement portfolio is indeed a high-level, learned skill.
 However, economic trading also seems to involve relatively primitive circuits in the limbic system.
-An evolutionary tale suggests why this may be so.
+An evolutionary tale, adapted from Ridley (1996) and Barrett and Fiddick (1999) suggests why this may be so.

-A few million years ago, the great ages had established family structures that were successful in the essentials, obtaining food, protecting themselves from predators, and reproducing.
+A few million years ago, the great apes had established family structures that were successful in the essentials, obtaining food, protecting themselves from predators, and reproducing.
 In common with other animals, they evolved a sense of personal space sufficient to provide some defense against attack, and a system of trust that allowed them to get close to family members.
 These spatial, interactive activities had a physiological basis - neuromodulators and reward pathways in the brain that facilitated these interactions.
 Some of these apes discovered that through division of labor, specialization, and trade, they could be more successful in surviving and reproducing.
 But trade, particularly outside the family, was iffy business.
 To get close enough to a stranger to trade flints for hides, one had to risk being attacked.
 The apes who were able to form bonds of trust over larger social groups than the family were the most successful at this.
 These interactions were facilitated by adapting the brain's visceral reward pathways that already functioned in family units.
 In addition, these apes developed analytic and communication skills, such as language and empathetic attribution of sentiment, that allowed them to operate in larger social and economic groups.
 These were cerebral activities, and evolution selected the apes with more cerebral capacity.

 Among these apes were our ancestors.
 They gave us large brains, with the capacity to explore the corners of our universe, and to engage in sophisticated economic activities.
 They also gave us an emotional reward system that processes economic actions in much the same way that it processes personal interactions: when to trust, when to form personal or professional bonds.
 Therefore, you should not be surprised to learn that brain hardware, the limbic system and its reward pathways, are associated with economic decisions in a substantial and relatively direct way.
 In particular, the ventral tegmental dopamine reward pathway in the amygdala qualifies as the brain's primary center for recording pleasure, and appears to be active when we are involved in matters of threat, trust, sex, and economic trade.
-If you have ever dismayed over convincing students that economics is a sexy subject, you can now tell them that economic activity and sex share the same neurotransmitters and receptors.